front-end-intermediate/session-1/readme.md

 Compare navList and navItemsArray in the console.
 Note Array vs nodeList types and prototypes.

 A nodeList has a length property - `> navList.length` vs `> navItemsArray.length`

+### Replace our placeholder nav items with content from an array

 * for loop and innerHTML